-In March of 2016 former Lions receiver Calvin Johnson chose to retire after a nine season career with the NFL, despite having what seemed to be at least several years left.
-While some people assumed Johnson left due the Lions’ repeated struggles, in his interview with E:60 he revealed that his physical health was the primary motivating factor.
+In March of 2016 former Lions receiver, Calvin Johnson chose to retire after a nine-season career with the NFL, despite having what seemed to be at least several years left.
+While some people assumed Johnson left due to the Lions’ repeated struggles, in his interview with E:60 he revealed that his physical health was the primary motivating factor.
 After suffering multiple concussions, Johnson ran the risk of falling victim to a traumatic brain injury (TBI) if he continued participation in the NFL.

 Johnson revealed in his E:60 interview that the prevalence of concussions in the professional football world is much higher than most would expect, and handled in a severely unhealthy manner.
 “Concussions happen,” Johnson said.
 “If not on every play, then they happen like every other, every third play, you know.”
 Despite their frequency, research by Football Outsiders’ Scott Kacsmar noted that zero of Johnson’s 78 appearances on the NFL injury report even mentioned concussions.

 Even when facing serious injury, players seem to take whatever steps were necessary to stay in the game.
 Johnson said that “the team doctors and trainers they were giving [painkillers] out like candy.”
 Such heavy reliance on strong medication risks creating an even more harmful cycle of addiction and dependency for players already suffering from other injuries.